BCDevOps/openshift-wiki/docs/OCP/StartingANewProject.md

 # Project Provisioning Request

-Once a project is accepted, the team product owner or technical leader should make a request via a post in the #requests channel of the Pathfinder DevOps Slack team.
-(Slack team URL: https://devopspathfinder.slack.com).
+Once a project is accepted, the team product owner or technical leader should make a request via a post in the #requests channel of the Pathfinder Rocket.Chat.
+(URL: https://chat.pathfinder.gov.bc.ca).

 The request should include: